sbacky/ProcessEngagementLetters.com/README.md

 DO NOT STORE IMPORTANT FILES IN 'temp/' DIRECTORY!!

+## Settings

+Settings can be configured on the settings page in the application or by directly modifying the user-config.json file.
+Each setting has the following properties:

+* id: The ID of the setting
+* name: The name of the setting
+* config_name: The configuration name of the setting
+* description: The description of the setting
+* type: The type of setting's value
+* value: The value of the setting

+### Processed Engagement Letters Directory

+Set the directory where processed engagement letters will be saved.
+By default, all processed files are saved to 'temp/complete'.

+* type: string
+* default: temp/complete

+### Cache Type

+Set what cache type Flask uses.
+By default, FileSystemCache is used.

+* type: string
+* default: FileSystemCache

+### Daily Limit

+Set the daily rate limit for requests to the Flask backend.
+By default, this is set to 1000 per day.

+* type: number
+* default: 1000

+### Hourly Limit

+Set the hourly rate limit for requests to the Flask backend.
+By default, this is set to 240 per hour.

+* type: number
+* default: 240

 ## Available Cache Types

 Below are the built in cache types available in Flask Caching.
 By default, this application supports FileSystemCache.
-If you want to use any other Cache Type, you must define the configurations in _cache_config.json and then change 'CACHE_TYPE' in _config.json or directly modify the environmental variable to your desired Cache Type.
+If you want to use any other Cache Type, you must define the configurations in _cache_config.json and then change 'CACHE_TYPE' in settings.py.
+Once the configuration has been added, this setting can be changed on the settings page.

 * NullCache (default; old name is null)
 * SimpleCache (old name is simple)